 Ongoing Care is the sixth element in the Six Core Elements of Health Care TransitionTM (HCT).
-This includes coordinating transfer to adult subspecialists as needed, assessing consumer experience with HCT support, and providing ongoing care management.
-To evaluate the success of the HCT process and the youth/young adult's experience with care, having a mechanism to obtain and incorporate their feedback will improve the practice's approach to transitioning to an adult approach to care.
+This includes confirming transfer completion, coordinating referrals to adult specialists, assessing consumer experience with transition, and providing ongoing care management.
+Confirming with the pediatric practice that the adult clinician has taken on responsibility for the young adult's health care is important, given their high rates of loss to follow-up.
+Since many young adults transfer to an adult primary care clinician first, helping them to select new adult specialist clinicians may be necessary.
+In addition, evaluating the success of the HCT process and the young adult's experience with care, with a mechanism to obtain and incorporate the feedback, will improve the practice's approach to integrating young adults into the practice.
 See sample feedback surveys in Section III.